10 Best Provolone Substitutes: Say Cheese!

 What is the best Provolone substitute?

 Are you a cheese lover looking for a delicious provolone cheese substitute?
 Whether you’re lactose intolerant, vegan, or simply looking to expand your cheese horizons, we have got you covered.
-In this article, we will introduce you to both dairy and non-dairy alternatives to provolone cheese.
+In this article, we will look at both dairy and non-dairy alternatives to provolone cheese.
+From creamy cashew-based spreads to natural products, these provolone cheese substitutes are sure to satisfy your cravings.
+So don’t let dietary restrictions hold you back from enjoying the cheesy goodness of provolone.

 Try using: Smoked Gouda, Aged Cheddar, Fontina, Parmesan, Mozzarella, Gruyère, Edam, Emmental, Creamy Cashew Sauce or Natural Yeast.